 - Scottish History Book Collection

-Many of our students are also members of cross-School research groups which aim to stimulate inter-disciplinary, collaborative research, and widen awareness of individual scholarship.
+Many of our students are also members of cross-School research groups and Centres which aim to stimulate inter-disciplinary, collaborative research, and widen awareness of individual scholarship.

 - School research groups

-Edinburgh’s cobbled streets have been home to some of the most famous figures of our past and present (e.g. Mary Queen of Scots, Adam Smith, Arthur Conan Doyle, JK Rowling) and offers the perfect surroundings in which to pursue your study of History.
+Edinburgh’s cobbled streets have been home to some of the most famous figures of our past and present (Mary Queen of Scots, Adam Smith, Arthur Conan Doyle, JK Rowling to name a few) and offer the perfect surroundings in which to pursue your study of History.

 Edinburgh’s rich historical resources and archives feature prominently in our teaching and the History subject area enjoys close ties with various museums and galleries in Edinburgh.
 Many of our graduate students find these local repositories invaluable, as they mean most MSc students can complete their degrees without the need for extensive research trips.